ByEarth911

 The International Carwash Association, a “nonprofit trade group representing the retail and supply segments of the professional car wash industry,” offers eye-opening statistics about water use for car washing.
 Washing a vehicle at home regularly consumes somewhere in the range of 80 to 140 gallons of water, while a commercial wash uses under 45 gallons per vehicle.

-I pride myself on the fact that my car wash recycles and reuses 65 percent of the water we use at our facility.
+I pride myself on the fact that my car wash recycles and reuses 65% of the water we use at our facility.
 Over the past few months, my car wash has focused on minimizing our eco-footprint.
-Our average water usage per vehicle has dropped from 42 gallons in 2018 to 18 gallons in 2019.
+Our average water usage per vehicle dropped from 42 gallons in 2018 to 18 gallons in 2019.

 Water-Saving Techniques From a Car Wash Owner

-If you are thinking about improving your commercial car wash, consider each of the following steps:
+If you’re a car wash owner who wants to improve your commercial car wash, consider each of the following steps:

 1. Employee training: In order to drastically lower your eco-footprint, employees must be committed to the goal.
 An employee who works a bit harder to reduce water usage is one that you want on your team, even if it means paying them a bit extra.